lafriedel/100-days-of-code/log.md

 **Today's Progress**: I learned about recursion today via Lambda School!

-**Thoughts**: SI was intimidated by the idea of recursion but seeing it broken down into detailed steps really helped.
+**Thoughts**: I was intimidated by the idea of recursion but seeing it broken down into detailed steps really helped.
 I feel like I can approach it now.
 Whether I can actually build correct recursive code is another story, but I feel empowered.
 The comparison to Russian nesting dolls was really helpful for me.

+### R1D91: 4/19/18

+**Today's Progress**: I sat in on the last lesson of Lambda School's mini bootcamp - we learned about the DOM.

+**Thoughts**: It was a good reminder that "document" looks like HTML when you console.log it but it's actually a "Javascript copy" of it.
+I think I explained that right!

+### R1D92: 4/20/18

+**Today's Progress**: I worked on Lambda School's homework, mainly lesson 07 concerning objects.
+I completed the assignment and pushed it to GitHub.

+**Thoughts**: I'm feeling more comfortable with Javascript now.
+Still, I'm a beginniner, but I just feel more confident going into it.
+I'm less freaked out when code doesn't initially work; I feel like I solve it faster too.
+Not always, but I know how/where to look for answers.